 To store data on a hard disk or SSD, Windows (and other operating systems) need file systems.
+To create a file system the disk needs to be partitioned.
 If no partitions are present the OS will not be able to access the data on the drive.
 If the disk does not contain data you need to access, you can initialize the disk.
 After initializing the disk can be used to store data.
-Initializing will create partitions, format the partitions and assign drive letters to the newly created volumes.
+Initializing will create partitions, format the partitions (create a file system) and assign drive letters to the newly created volumes.

 If you need to recover data from the disk however, do NOT initialize the disk!